Setting the foundations for a job title classification system.

 Many existing classification systems prioritize the semantics of the job title.
 For example, the SOC system would classify an "Account Executive" as one of the several categories representing Technical or Non-Technical Sales Representatives and Agents.
-We desired a system where "Account Executives" would map to a new class because of the title's syntactic differences, but this new class should be similar to that class which represents "Sales Representative" as they are semantically similar.
+We desired a system where "Account Executives" would map to a new class because of the title's syntactic differences, but this new class should be similar to that class that represents "Sales Representative" as they are semantically similar.

 2. Our system must be a comprehensive and accurate classifier.

 This goal is common to other job title classification systems.
 We have seen tens of thousands of unique job titles and a classification system that cannot classify a very significant percentage of these cannot be successful.
 Further, it is important how accurate these classifications are.
-We needed to build a dataset of labelled job titles in order to measure this.
+We needed to build a dataset of labeled job titles in order to measure this.

 3. Our system must be robust.